-The standard collection of English translations of Aristotle is The Complete Works of Aristotle, edited by Jonathan Barnes (Princeton University Press, 1984).
-However, it should not be thought automatically that these translations are the best translations available.
-Translation is not easy, especially for philosophical texts.
-Translators almost inevitably write some of their interpretation of the philosophy into the text of the translation.
-For this reason, it is often helpful to look at more than one translation and also to look at some of the older translations.
+The now standard collection of English translations of Aristotle is The Complete Works of Aristotle, edited by Jonathan Barnes (Princeton University Press, 1984), but it should not be thought automatically that these translations are the best translations available.
+Translation is not easy, particularly for philosophical texts.
+Translators almost inevitably write some of their interpretation of the philosophy into the translation.
+This is true especially for some of Aristotle's more difficult works.

-In this course, we uses the (freely available) translations in the Perseus Digital Library.
+In this course, we use the translations in the Perseus Digital Library.
 Unfortunately, unlike in the case of Plato, not all of Aristotle is available in this library.
-The MIT Classics Archive has additional works (but without the Greek and other nice features of the Perseus Digital Library).
+The MIT Classics Archive has additional works (but without the Greek text and other nice features of the Perseus Digital Library).
 The library at Arizona State University has the editions in the Loeb Classical Library.

 The readings for this unit are for the most part from the Categories, Posterior Analytics, Physics, On the Soul, Metaphysics, and the Nicomachean Ethics.
 These works are difficult, and it is not feasible to read them in their entirety in the short time allotted in a semester class.
 Some of the more important passages are listed below.
 Read more generally if possible.

 • Wisdom is "intellect" (νοῦς) and "knowledge" (ἐπιστήμη)

 • Knowledge grasps relations of consequence and incompatibility between "universals"

 (συλλογισμός) is an argument in which, certain things having been supposed, something